 Week 3: Historical and cultural uses of flowering plants

-The final deadline to complete any outstanding activities and self-study components is 04/04/2022
+The final deadline to complete any outstanding activities and self-study components is 2 weeks after the week 3 webinar

 Time commitment: This course will require approximately 2-3 hours of your time each week.
 This includes covering course materials on our Moodle learning platform and the zoom session.

 The course has been carefully created to help you continue to build on your knowledge as the course progresses.
-With content crafted to the online Moodle Platform and bespoke to the FSC.
-The course includes:
+With content crafted to the online Moodle Platform and bespoke to the Field Studies Council.

-Once registered, you will follow well-illustrated, user friendly ’books’ to pick up knowledge.
+Once registered, you will follow well-illustrated, user-friendly ’books’ to pick up knowledge.
 Quizzes and skill-checks will give you instant feedback on your learning.
 Forums give students the chance to interact with each other as well as a place to share work.
-Unique to the FSC, there are also Mindful Moments: a chance to stop, step away from your screen and interact with nature and enjoy a personal moment.

 Before You Attend